skovachev/fakefactory/README.md

 # Fakefactory

-This package makes the process of generating fake data models a breeze.
+This is a Laravel 4 package that makes the process of generating fake data models a breeze.
 It will enable you to quickly generate data for your tests or just to seed your application's database for UI review.

 ## Installation